G-dH/advanced-alttab-window-switcher/README.md

 - actions `Move Window/App to New Workspace` with `Ctrl + Shift + Up/Down` shortcut.
 - option `Minimized Windows at the End` of the list (default in GNOME Shell is `true`).
 - `Super Key Mode` option can override default Super key functionality and instead of Activities open App or Window Switcher.
 Sadly, the Super press event cannot be catched by the AATWS unless you simultaneously press and hold any other modifier key, so I've added `Shift + Super` to toggle Activities Overview and `Ctrl + Shift + Super` to toggle App Grid view.
-- app search now search also in `comment`, `keywords` and `category` properties of app `.desktop` file, so it's easier to find application if you don't remember its name.
+- app switcher now search also in `comment`, `keywords` and `category` properties of app `.desktop` file, so it's easier to find application if you don't remember its name.
 - when searching apps, the tooltip title (if enabled) of selected application adds its `generic_name` (if differ from name), which usually contains generic type of application, and also adds `comment`, which contains app description.
 - option for app switcher `Raise First Window Only` - on app activation raise only its most recently used window instead of all app windows.
 - option `Show Selected Window` now has two options - `Show Preview` and `Show Window`
+- `Show Window` hotkey no longer raises a real window but shows a preview instead, which dowsn't alter the current window stack.
+- option `Max Number of Search Results` in App Switcher

 **Other Changes**
 - tooltips replaced by captions directly under each option